 I was still thinking about what we mean by natural prevention when a friend took me to visit Black Creek Pioneer Village, one of her favourite places in Toronto.
 The outing was interesting and we enjoyed our lunch of pioneer stew and beer in front of a blazing fire in the basement of the old hotel.
 For the children who had been brought by their moms and dads, the experience was an exciting one of journeying back in time.
-(If you plan now – the village reopens May 1, but is open during March Break – you will be able to take the whole family.
-For information on directions and admission prices call (416) 736-1733 or go to their website at www.blackcreek.ca.)
+(For information call (416) 736-1733 or visit www.blackcreek.ca.)

 Change of Season Soup

-After the herbs come the vegetables – as many root vegetables as you can find.
+After the herbs come the vegetables – as many root vegetables as they could find.
 These have been stored.
-Try to find Canadian grown root vegetables and apples.
+If you want to try it yourself, look for Canadian-grown root vegetables and apples.
 Eat food grown near to home if you can – from your own garden if you have that luxury.

 With this season-changing soup, there is an emphasis on cleansing the bowels and also restoring the whole body.
 In fact, if any one system is important to treat at the change of the season, it is the lungs.
 That’s why traditional Chinese medicine is often accompanied by breathing exercises.

 Every culture has its own change of season soup.
 The Hindus call it curry and it is full of healing and health enhancing wonder spices.
 Hebrew culture has a chicken soup so powerful that it is referred to as penicillin.
 The Moroccan Tagine is another elegant example.

 My own version leans towards the Moroccan, but combines the essential elements of the pioneer Ontario farmhouse stew with the medicinal properties of Indian cooking.

 In olive oil, I like to sauté garlic and onions from my own garden.
 Then I add a few cardamom seeds, black mustard seeds, and a bay leaf.